 “Our Government received a strong mandate from Canadians to support first-class cultural venues like Horizon Stage,” said Minister Moore.
 “By supporting these activities, our Government is delivering on its commitment to strengthen our economy and support our arts, culture, and heritage.”

 “A recent survey in our municipal district confirmed that half the population utilizes Horizon Stage,” said Lawrie Seligman, Director of Cultural Services, City of Spruce Grove.
 “Thanks to support from the Government of Canada for programming, audience development and outreach activities, and funding from the Canada Cultural Spaces Fund, which enabled us to renovate our theatre and modernize our technical assets, Horizon Stage is a significant contributor to our community’s recreational, educational, and social well-being.”

-The Horizon Stage Performing Arts Centre is owned by the City of Spruce Grove and Parkland County.
+The Horizon Stage Performing Arts Centre is operated by the City of Spruce Grove and Parkland County.
 The 318-seat theatre serves the cultural and recreational needs of the community and provides a variety of performing and visual arts experiences to citizens of Spruce Grove.
-Horizon Stage presents an annual multidisciplinary series, which provides Canadians direct access to a diversity of quality cultural presentations featuring theatre and music.
+The facility underwent a technical equipment upgrade in 2009–2010 thanks to support of $125,100 from the Canada Cultural Spaces Fund of Canadian Heritage.